-This full-day workshop is designed for social service professionals working with children and adolescents with moderate to severe challenging behaviours in disability services.
+This full-day workshop is designed for special needs teachers and social service professionals working with children and adolescents with moderate to severe challenging behaviours in disability services.
 It comprises 5 parts: Part A explains the theoretical underpinnings of PBS.
 Part B explores communication techniques to reduce behaviours of concern.
 Part C and D discuss the assessments and strategies when working with people with disabilities.
 Part E concludes the workshop by exploring various considerations when implementing a PBS plan.

 This practical workshop is offered in a multi-modal format including immersive and experiential training via role-play, case studies, peer activities, and observation in addition to traditional teaching strategies.